simple-tracer/flamingo/README.md

-# hornbill
+# flamingo

-Hornbill is a collection of tools for contact tracers to use collected data and identify contacts.
+Flamingo is the tool to check in and out of places.

 ## Usage